Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 9. How Movingto helps US investors specifically

-Movingto is a cross-border investment migration advisory firm that has overseen 2,500+ Golden Visa applications with a 100% approval rate on cases accepted.
+Movingto is a cross-border investment migration advisory firm focused on Portugal Golden Visa fund investments.
 Approximately 90% of our client base is American, which means our entire operating model is built around the specific needs of US investors rather than treating Americans as an exception to a primarily European practice.

 For US investors, that means: